Bandipore: Demographics

-The majority of the population speak Kashmiri, some speak Gojri and Pahari, Also Tehsil Gurez is Shina-speaking and has a Shina majority.
+The majority of the population speak Kashmiri, some speak Gojri and Pahari, Also Tehsil Gurez and Tulail is Shina-speaking and has a Shina majority.
 There are few Pashtun villages on the Line of Control.
 The Kishan Ganga Hydro Electric Power Project is also located in the Gurez Tehsil of Bandipore.
 The project is worth INR 15000 Crores.
 Presently it generates 330 MW of electricity for the neighbouring states of Jammu and Kashmir (state).

 Education

 The literacy rate in the main town of Bandipore and adjoining areas is quite high.
-However, as per the 2011 census, for the whole district which includes rural area, the literacy rate is one of the lowest in Jammu and Kashmir.
+However, as per the 2011 census, for the whole district which includes rural area, the literacy rate is one of the lowest in Jammu and Kashmir.With high hopes and great expectations it was only in 2005 that a degree college was granted.
+It started functioning in higher secondary school Kaloosa.
+Named after Hassan Khoyihami, the college was established on a hilltop near Putushai village, approximately 6 km distance from the main market.